khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 8, about line 9: It is false that the numerical values are not interpretable, they are in an equation and have units.

 We now replaced "not interpretable" with "not easily interpretable".
 We wanted our readers to know that a comparison of these values can be interpreted very easily, while exact numbers (say, 0.82) do not carry that much narrative weight.
+As mentioned above, they however do not have units (are dimensionless).

 > Page 8, line 16-19: Cohen's D tells the discriminability rather than whether there is a difference between two quantities.
 A test like the Hoteling-2 test can provide significance measures for whether the means of the data in 2C are significant.